French invasion of Russia: March on Vilnius

-Napoleon reached Vilna on 28 June with only light skirmishing but leaving more than 5,000 dead horses in his wake.
+Napoleon reached Vilnius on 28 June with only light skirmishing but leaving more than 5,000 dead horses in his wake.
 The lack of horses to transport food supplies meant that he was forced to abandon up to 100 guns and up to 500 artillery wagons.
-Napoleon had supposed that Alexander would sue for peace at this point and was to be disappointed; it would not be his last disappointment.
-Balashov demanded that the French return across the Neman before negotiations.
-Barclay continued to retreat to Drissa, deciding that the concentration of the 1st and 2nd armies was his first priority.
+Napoleon expected that Balashov would sue for peace at this point, but was to be disappointed.
+Balashov demanded that the French return across the Neman before negotiations could begin.
+Barclay continued to retreat to Drissa, deciding that the concentration of the 1st and 2nd armies was his priority.

-Several days after crossing the Neman, a number of soldiers began to develop high fevers and a red rash on their bodies.
-Typhus had made its appearance.
+Several days after crossing the Neman, a number of French soldiers began to develop high fevers and a red rash on their bodies, indicative of typhus.
 On 29/30 June, a violent thunderstorm struck Lithuania during the night and continued for several hours or a day.

 The results were most disastrous to the French forces.
 The movement of troops was impeded or absolutely checked and the vast troop and supply trains on the Vilnius-Kaunas Road became disorganized.
 The existing roads became little better than quagmires causing the horses to break down under the additional strain.
 The delay and frequent loss of these supply trains caused both troops and horses to suffer.
 Napoleon's forces traditionally were well supplied by his transportation corps, but they proved inadequate during the invasion.

-The foraging in Lithuania proved hard as the land was mostly barren and forested.
-The supplies of forage were less than that of Poland, and two days of forced marching made a bad supply situation worse.
+Foraging in Lithuania proved hard, as the land was mostly barren and forested.
+The army was able to forage fewer supplies than they had in Poland, and two days of forced marching made a bad supply situation worse.
+Central to the problem were the expanding distances to supply magazines and the fact that no supply wagon could keep up with a forced-marched infantry column.
 Some 50,000 stragglers and deserters became a lawless mob warring with the local peasantry in all-out guerrilla war, which further hindered supplies reaching the Grande Armée.
-Central to the problem were the expanding distances to supply magazines and the fact that no supply wagon could keep up with a forced marched infantry column.

-A Lieutenant Mertens—a Württemberger serving with Ney's III Corps—reported in his diary that oppressive heat followed by cold nights and rain left them with dead horses and camping in swamp-like conditions with dysentery and fever raging through the ranks with hundreds in a field hospital that had to be set up for the purpose.
+A Lieutenant Mertens—a Württemberger serving with Ney's III Corps—reported in his diary that oppressive heat followed by cold nights and rain left them with dead horses and camping in swamp-like conditions with dysentery and fever raging through the ranks, with hundreds in a field hospital that had to be set up for the purpose.
 He reported the times, dates and places of events, reporting new thunderstorms on 6 July and men dying of sunstroke a few days later.
 Napoleon's strategy proved to be a mistake: forced marches wore out the men and sapped their morale, leading to high rates of suicide, desertion, and death.
 The inability of the wagon trains to keep pace meant that supplies were taken on a first-come basis, and many soldiers only had spoiled food and water taken from dirty rivers and ponds to sustain themselves.
 This poor diet, coupled with bad hygiene and poor weather, allowed contagious diseases to spread and kill hundreds of men.